-The CPR E 2880 professor user group will be able to sign up for an account on the system's web application, and from there, they will be able to set up user accounts for teaching assistants, create, edit, or delete assignments, view an access code for each created assignment, assign students to various sections, edit or add antipatterns to test for, and view analytics from student submissions.
-Each of these pages will be hosted through the web application, but all of the user, assignment, and class information will be hosted on the backend server.
-Additionally, instructors can view statistics and telemetry about students' critiquer submissions at either an assignment or global level.
-There will be a unique page within the teacher login section to reach this functionality, and it will be exclusive to instructor accounts.
-The statistics will be presented numerically and visually through bar charts, which can be downloaded for external applications or usages.
+The CPR E 2880 professor user group will be able to log into an account on the system's web application, and from there, they will be able to set up user accounts for teaching assistants or students, create, edit, or delete assignments or courses, assign students and teaching assistants to various sections, edit or add antipatterns to test for, view analytics from student submissions, and download usage reports.
+Pages to accomplish these functions will be hosted through the web application, but all of the user, assignment, and class information will be hosted on the backend server.
+Instructors can view statistics and analytics about students' critiquer submissions for a particular assignment.
 This data will aid instructors in determining problem areas for students, allowing them to focus on concepts prone to causing struggles, improving the CPR E 2880 class overall.